Springfield, GA Furnace Tips: Installing a New One for Improved Winter Energy-Efficiency

 Gas furnaces are heated either by natural gas or propane, both of which produce carbon monoxide.
 If you have an older gas furnace that is not being vented properly, traces of carbon monoxide could be leaking into your home.
 Having a new furnace installed will help ensure that off-gassing is being properly vented out and away from your home.
 Give us a call and we can install a carbon monoxide alarm in your house to help keep your family safe.

-Older furnaces are not able to efficiently clean and moisturize the air entering your home, and the dirt and dust that they miss can trigger allergy and asthma attacks.
-New energy-efficient furnaces have more advanced filtering systems that are able to trap contaminants, dirt, dust, and pet dander, which will improve your indoor air quality and make your family healthier and more comfortable during the winter.
+Older furnaces are not able to efficiently clean and moisturize the air entering your home.
+The dirt and dust that they miss can trigger allergy and asthma attacks.
+New energy-efficient furnaces have more advanced filtering systems, These are able to trap contaminants, dirt, dust, and pet dander.
+They will help improve your indoor air quality and make your family healthier and more comfortable during the winter.

 Save on Energy Bills